-The pH of the soil is a measure of its acidity or alkalinity and most plants have a pH range in which optimum growth can be expected.
-Soil acidification occurs as the topsoil loses its ability to maintain pH at a desirable level.
-With the long-term use of superphosphate and N-fixing legumes and the constant removal of grain, hay and/or animal products from the land, the topsoils in many areas have become more acid and aluminium toxicity has caused a decline in plant vigour.
-Regular applications and incorporation of lime back into the topsoil is expensive, but the only way of restoring the land to maximum productivity.
+The pH of the soil is a measure of its acidity or alkalinity.
+Most plants have a pH range in which optimum growth can be expected.
+Soil acidification occurs as nitrates are leached from the soil that were fixed by pasture legumes, and the addition of acids in superphosphate.
+With the long-term use of superphosphate and Nitrogen fixing legumes, and the constant removal of grain, hay and/or animal products from the land, the top soils in many areas have become more acid (pH<5.5 in H20) and aluminium toxicity has increased.
+Acid soils and aluminium toxicity can result in a decline in plant vigour and growth.